 Confectioners’ (Powdered) Sugar: Confectioners’ sugar is finely ground, powdered sugar.
 It contains less moisture than granulated sugar and makes cakes and cookies with a tender, ultra-fine, melt-in-your-mouth texture.
 Because it dissolves so easily and smoothly, it’s primarily used to make frostings, icing and candies.
 Always sift confectioners’ sugar before using, to remove clumps.

-When using eggs, for any type of cooking, it is always wise to crack the egg into a separate bowl first, to check it for freshness (and for pieces of shell).
+About Eggs: When using eggs, for any type of cooking, it is always wise to crack the egg into a separate bowl first, to check it for freshness (and for pieces of shell).

 For baking, eggs must be room temperature – never cold.
 For best results, remove eggs from the refrigerator several hours before baking.